headwindtrend/slideShow/README.md

    - Arrow Right: Show the next image
    - Arrow Left: Show the previous image
    - Rightclick: Dismiss the index number << rightclick on the index number (located at the top-right corner)
-   - F2: Toggle the thumbnail panel
+   - F2: Toggle the thumbnails panel
    - Mouse-wheel/Touch-slide: Resize the thumbnails << mouse-wheel on (or touch-slide from) the `dark spot` control
 4. Click on `Exclude` to remove the current image from the slideshow.
 5. Click on the index number (located at the top-right corner) to toggle random order playing.
-6. Click on the `green spot` control to open the thumbnail panel.
-(Click on the `dark spot` control to close the thumbnail panel.)
+6. Click on the `green spot` control to open the thumbnails panel.
+(Click on the `dark spot` control to close the thumbnails panel.)
-7. Drag and drop images within the thumbnail panel to reorder or remove them.
+7. Drag and drop images within the thumbnails panel to reorder or remove them.
-8. Click on an image in the thumbnail panel to jump to it in the slideshow.
-(This also close the thumbnail panel and enters Pause mode.)
+8. Click on an image in the thumbnails panel to jump to it in the slideshow.
+(This also close the thumbnails panel and enters pause-mode.)
 9. Use the mouse wheel or "touch slider" to resize thumbnails.
 (Note: the touch-slider is "invisible", just slide from the `dark spot` to see)

-## Thumbnail Panel
+## Thumbnails Panel

-The thumbnail panel provides an overview of the images included in the slideshow.
+The thumbnails panel provides an overview of the images included in the slideshow.
 You can reorganize them by drag and drop to change their sequential order, insert new images, and remove images.
 You can also jump to a particular image by clicking on its thumbnail.

 ### Reordering Thumbnails